AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Results and Analysis

-Prior full network reset methods, such as Standard Resets \citep{nikishin2022primacy} and RDE \citep{kim2023sample}, have been developed and evaluated primarily in off-policy settings.
-However, \citet{juliani2024study} show that methods effective in off-policy reinforcement learning often fail to provide benefits in on-policy algorithms, where optimization dynamics differ substantially.
-Therefore, we investigate whether AltNet’s benefits can extend to on-policy settings that lack a replay buffer.\\
+Existing full network reset methods, such as Standard Resets \citep{nikishin2022primacy} and RDE \citep{kim2023sample}, have been developed and evaluated primarily in off-policy settings. \citet{juliani2024study} showed that plasticity-preserving methods that are effective in off-policy settings often fail to provide benefits when paired with on-policy algorithms, where optimization dynamics differ substantially.
+Therefore, we now investigate whether AltNet’s benefits extend to on-policy settings, which lack a replay buffer.\extraParagraphSpacing{}

-We evaluate AltNet in MuJoCo’s Ant environment for 10M steps, a long-horizon setting where standard PPO suffers severe plasticity loss: after reaching moderate reward, performance declines as the agent fails to sustain learning (see \autoref{fig:ppo_fig}, red curve).
-In contrast, AltNet achieves nearly twice the baseline performance and maintains it indefinitely (see \autoref{fig:ppo_fig}, green curve).
-AltNet’s benefits persist due to an implicit form of knowledge transfer between its networks.
-While one network interacts with the environment, the other recently reset network learns in parallel from the same trajectories, enabling it to recover useful representations.
-This parallel learning anchors performance across resets and allows AltNet to maintain stability and plasticity in the on-policy regime. \\
+We evaluate AltNet in MuJoCo’s Ant environment for 10M steps, a long-horizon setting where PPO suffers severe plasticity loss; in particular, after PPO reaches moderate performance, expected return declines since the agent is incapable of sustaining learning (\autoref{fig:ppo_fig}, red curve).
+In contrast, AltNet achieves nearly twice the performance of PPO and maintains it indefinitely (\autoref{fig:ppo_fig}, green curve).
+AltNet’s benefits persist due to an indirect form of knowledge transfer between its networks.
+While one network interacts with the environment, the other (recently reset) network learns in parallel from the same trajectories, enabling it to recover useful representations.
+Parallel learning anchors performance across resets and allows AltNet to maintain stability and plasticity in the on-policy regime.\extraParagraphSpacing{}

-We further compare AltNet with Standard Resets \citep{nikishin2022primacy}, which, without a replay buffer, suffer post-reset performance collapse (see \autoref{fig:ppo_fig}, orange curve).
-Note that RDE \citep{kim2023sample} is not included in these experiments, as it is not designed for on-policy reinforcement learning.
-It relies on Q-value scoring—ranking actions by expected future reward using an off-policy critic and replay buffer—whereas PPO’s critic estimates only state values, not action values.
-AltNet thus emerges as the only full network reset method capable of restoring plasticity and achieving consistent performance gains across both off-policy and on-policy settings.\\
+We further compare AltNet with Standard Resets \citep{nikishin2022primacy}, which, without a replay buffer, suffer post-reset performance collapse (\autoref{fig:ppo_fig}, orange curve).
+Note that RDE \citep{kim2023sample} is not included in these experiments as it was not designed to tackle on-policy settings.
+In particular, it relies on a replay buffer and ranks actions according to their Q-values, estimated by off-policy critic.
+PPO, by contrast, relies on a critic that estimates state values rather than action values.
+AltNet thus emerges as the only full network reset method capable of restoring plasticity and achieving consistent performance gains across both off-policy and on-policy settings.\extraParagraphSpacing{}